tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

-“Listen, Mitchell… I didn’t realize what was up, and I could have been more chill about it.
+“Listen, Mitchell… I didn’t realize you were… I’m sorry.
+I could have been more chill about it.
 If you really need to stay for a couple days, I won’t say anything.”